AndronixApp/AndronixOrigin/README.md

 ## AndroNix - Linux on Android

-**This is a fork of EXA Labs [AnLinux](https://github.com/EXALAB) Resource.
-AndroNix relies upon the shell scripts powered, developed and maintained by respected developers at EXA Labs.
-We give full kudo for there work for the Linux Community.**

 Andronix lets you install a Linux system on your Android Device without root.
 We found out that using Linux on Android is quite useful and lets you do many heavy tasks on your Android device.